PatternFly 6 upgrade

 PatternFly 6 supports our new design token system, which changes variable names across PatternFly.
 These changes mean that all existing CSS overrides must be updated (or removed), because they will be targeting outdated styles and will no longer work.

-This utility performs a simple ‘find and replace’, so it's possible that it will inadvertently identify code that is formatted similarly to a PatternFly class name, but is not one.
+Because this utility performs a simple "find and replace" (as shown in the README example), it's possible that it will inadvertently identify code that is formatted similarly to a PatternFly class name, but is not one.
 You should check to ensure that this doesn't cause any unintentional changes.

-• Add the --v6 option if you are upgrading to v6.
+• The --v6 option, since you are upgrading to PatternFly 6.
 This codemod targets v5 of PatternFly by default.

-• Add the --fix flag to allow the codemod to fix issues where possible.
+• The --fix flag to allow the codemod to fix issues where possible.

 This codemod updates global color variables to a temporary hot pink color (--pf-t--temp--dev--tbd, or t_temp_dev_tbd when using React tokens) to visibly mark the places where you will have to manually replace tokens.
 For other global variables (like spacers, font size, or box shadows), this codemod will attempt to provide an auto-fix to match the same value (or the closest one).